nicbou/timeline-old/README.md

 API URL: `/api/archive`

-Archives describe a source of data that will not change.
-For example, an email archive, a personal data export, or an archive of your text messages.
-Archives are not monitored for changes, and the data is only imported once.
+Archives are for irregular, manual data imports.
+You upload a file or an archive, and it's turned into new Entries.

-Archives are suited for irregular, manual data imports.
+For example, you can use them to import GPS logs, GDPR data exports, email dumps etc.

-An Archive instance contains information about how to retrieve the archive.
+New archives can be added directly through the API.
+You can browse the API at `/api/backup`.

 ### JsonArchive